aggregat4/dendriform/JOURNAL.md

 ## 25.7.2019

 Was able to replace Luxon by just native web APIs, Intl is now somewhat widely supported and fully sufficient for the formatting needs I have.
 Yay!

+Decided to leave both rollup and webpack in the build.
+I can't really decide at the moment which I prefer.
+Features seem similar (at least for me), and bundle size seems about the same.
+Should I use the number/size of the dependencies as a guide?
+Is the bundle analyzer plugin an argument?
+Rollup seems to be faster though.

+Tree shaking is problably not very effective for me because I have few dependencies, and of those that I have I use most of them.
+It would be nice if it could strip down dexie but I'm not sure it is able to.